FINES, DEDUCTIONS & COMPLIANCE SUITE

 Moving next to SQEP instruction, our supply chain instructors will walk you through Walmart’s quest for greater accuracy so you can reduce errors and save money.
 First they will teach you why Walmart is taking this stance.
 Then you will learn about PO errors, the steps in the ASN process, common defects in barcodes and labeling.
 In other words, you will learn how to build a business that avoids penalties.

-Finally, in Accounting, Invoicing & Deductions, you’ll review the entire Walmart accounting process, starting with your supplier agreement so you can reduce errors and save money.
+Finally, in Accounting, Invoicing & Deductions, over the course of two mornings, you’ll review the entire Walmart accounting process, starting with your supplier agreement so you can reduce errors and save money.
 You’ll learn Walmart’s practices and its expectations of its suppliers, invoicing pitfalls, how OTIF interfaces with accounting, how to communicate a dispute and submit its documentation.

 Who should take this training: